investindex/Funds/README.md

 Some of the Vanguard bond ETFs have a mutual fund counterpart with a purchase fee (also known as a front-end load).
 Those mutual funds are excluded for that reason; other Vanguard bond ETFs lack a mutual fund counterpart.
 Fidelity bond funds are omitted completely because their expense ratios are too high.

 The only recommended funds not categorized in the tables above are J.P.
-Morgan's US quality ETF ([JQUA](https://am.jpmorgan.com/us/en/asset-management/adv/products/jpmorgan-us-quality-factor-etf-46641q761)); BlackRock's US large cap value fund ([VLUE](https://www.ishares.com/us/products/251616/ishares-msci-usa-value-factor-etf)) with greater value tilt than IUSV; and some Schwab funds that don't fit neatly into the table: their RAFI total US ETF ([FNDB](https://www.schwabassetmanagement.com/products/fndb)), RAFI emerging markets funds ([FNDE](https://www.schwabassetmanagement.com/products/fnde)/[SFENX](https://www.schwabassetmanagement.com/products/sfenx)), and RAFI US large cap funds ([FNDX](https://www.schwabassetmanagement.com/products/fndx)/[SFLNX](https://www.schwabassetmanagement.com/products/sflnx)).
+Morgan's US quality ETF ([JQUA](https://am.jpmorgan.com/us/en/asset-management/adv/products/jpmorgan-us-quality-factor-etf-46641q761)); BlackRock's US large cap value fund ([VLUE](https://www.ishares.com/us/products/251616/ishares-msci-usa-value-factor-etf)) with greater value tilt than IUSV; and some Schwab funds that don't fit neatly into the table: their RAFI total US ETF ([FNDB](https://www.schwabassetmanagement.com/products/fndb)), RAFI US large cap funds ([FNDX](https://www.schwabassetmanagement.com/products/fndx)/[SFLNX](https://www.schwabassetmanagement.com/products/sflnx)), and RAFI emerging markets funds ([FNDE](https://www.schwabassetmanagement.com/products/fnde)/[SFENX](https://www.schwabassetmanagement.com/products/sfenx)).

 &nbsp;